 - Protect camp goers against physical attacks and bullying

-- Have a clear plans in place in case of contamination
+- Have a clear plan in place in case of contamination

 - Give medication as needed